umairballs/NytroxRAT/README.md

 <p align="center">
   <img src="nytrox_logo.png" width="150" alt="NytroxRAT"/>
 </p>
-#⚠️ Disclaimer: This tool is strictly for educational and ethical purposes only; the developer is not responsible or  liable for any misuse or damage caused by the tool. 🛡️
+ # ⚠️Disclaimer: This tool is strictly for educational and ethical purposes only; the developer is not responsible or  liable for any misuse or damage caused by the tool. 🛡️